-Coconut Shrimp is one of my favorite appetizers ever!
-This recipe is so easy to make, and comes out so crispy, golden brown, and full of toasty coconut flavors.
+Fried Coconut Shrimp is one of my favorite appetizers ever!
+It comes out so crispy, golden brown, and full of toasty coconut flavors.

 The coconut shrimp is breaded and shallow-fried on the stovetop until beautifully golden brown and crispy on the outside, and perfectly tender inside.

-I present to you one of my favorite appetizers EVER: Crispy Coconut Shrimp!
+I present to you one of my favorite appetizers EVER: Fried Coconut Shrimp!

 We’re huge fans of shrimp over here, and there’s nothing I love more than serving this coconut shrimp at gatherings and parties.
 It’s always a hit…gone within minutes!